 Connect with us

-The crisis is leading to fodder deficits, little cereal production and insufficient water for agriculture and livestock production.
-FAO is setting up market gardens with fences, as well as rehabilitating water points and irrigation infrastructure in order to ensure the production of quality food.
-Heavy fighting between the army and Touareg rebels in northern Mali is forcing many to flee their villages and leave behind important assets – some are also taking refuge in neighbouring countries, mostly Mauritania, Burkina Faso and the Niger.
-FAO distributes agricultural kits, tools, improved good quality seeds and small ruminants to ensure that refugees and internally displaced people will be able to build back their livelihoods.
-FAO also distributes small ruminants to pastoralists, providing them with additional income (through the sale of livestock products), which allows them to cover household food needs.
-To ensure livestock productivity, FAO distributes feed concentrates and multi-vitamin blocks, provides animal health support and trains pastoralists on good livestock management practices.
+The Sahel crisis has led to fodder deficits, little cereal production (19 percent lower than the 2012/2013 agricultural campaign) and insufficient water for agriculture and livestock production.
+In order to respond to both immediate needs of the population and structural vulnerabilities, FAO is setting up market gardens with fences, as well as rehabilitating water points and irrigation infrastructure.
+FAO is also distributing agricultural kits, tools, improved good quality seeds and small ruminants in order for refugees and internally displaced people to restore their livelihoods.
+In order to ensure livestock productivity, FAO is distributing feed concentrates and multi-vitamin blocks, providing animal health support and training to pastoralists on good livestock management practices.

 With the objective of increasing rehabilitation and resilience, FAO is distributing seeds, restoring vegetable production, increasing access to credit and supporting livestock breeders.

 The FAO/ECTAD programme is based in Mali and covers the 23 countries of West and Central Africa.
 Its main objective is to prevent and control transboundary animal disease, as well as to assist governments in better responding to animal health emergencies.